jnoms/SAT/README.md

 - member1
 - member2
 - interaction (True or False)
+- number of residues in chain1 that are present in cross-chain clusters
+- number of residues in chain2 that are present in corss-chain clusters
 - The number of residues in chain1 that have a C-alpha within distance_cutoff angstroms of a C-alpha from chain2.
 - The number of residues in chain2 that have a C-alpha within distance_cutoff angstroms of a C-alpha from chain1.
 <!-- RICH-CODEX hide_command: true -->